 Disgruntled Employees were once Happy, Engaged and Active Contributors

 But what if you have several disgruntled employees?
-What if you see a pattern in employees behaviors?
+What if you see a pattern in employees negative behaviors?
+Do you notice silos?
 Are employees resigning or looking for other opportunities outside of the department or organization?
 What if the team’s energy has shifted to noticeably working around the elephant in the room?
 What if it gets quiet when a certain leader or manager walks into the room?
 What if you notice silence in the atmosphere yet there’s a lot of activity on mobile devices?
 What if employees aren’t taking initiative as they once did?
 What if team meetings are the same old boring meetings that no one wants to attend?

 Organizations have to remember that disgruntled employees were once happy, enthusiastic, full of energy, ideas, and zeal.
 Remember, at one time they were great, had an impressive resume with skills that added value to the team, a likable personality that gelled well with everyone and they possessed the drive you needed.
 You hired them and warmly welcomed them to your team.

 The good thing about having disgruntled employees is that organizations can learn from them.
 Organizations shouldn’t wait for an employee resignation and have an exit interview before they learn the “why” behind their dissatisfaction.

 If disgruntled employees are not addressed timely and with the intentions to create a positive experience for them and the team, one disgruntled employee can bleed onto other employees and turn their negative perceptions into shared negative perceptions.

 Disgruntled employees are fueled by discontent and dissatisfaction with their organizations, their jobs, their environment, the company culture, their team, the management, or the organization’s leadership.
 It can be any one of these things or a combination of many things.

 A few questions organizations can ask their leadership teams: